Installing and Configuring MariaDB

 Install PHP and MySQL Support

 The next goal is to complete the connection between PHP and MariaDB so that we can use both for our websites.
+Adding PHP support for MariaDB allows us to write scripts that can interact with the database.
+This enables us to dynamically display and modify content in the web browser based on user interactions.

 First install PHP support for MariaDB.
 We're installing some modules alongside the basic support.
 These may or may not be needed, but I'm installing them to demonstrate some basics.